-If you are having trouble sleeping or are having difficulty staying awake, you may have a sleep disorder.
-There are treatments for most sleep disorders, but the first step is recognizing that a problem exists.
+If you’re having trouble sleeping or staying awake, you might have a sleep disorder.
+Lake Health’s Sleep Center offers treatments for most sleep disorders, but the first step is recognizing that a problem exists.

-When you sleep at night, snoring, snorting and whistling are quite common.
-However, these noises could be the signal of a serious health problem.
-People who snore loudly could be suffering from sleep apnea, a disorder in which people temporarily stop breathing while they’re asleep.
-This is caused by a blockage or obstruction in the upper airway.
-Someone with sleep apnea could have numerous episodes during the night, with each one lasting about ten seconds to one minute.
+Someone with sleep apnea could have numerous episodes during the night, with each one lasting about ten seconds to a minute.
 This can be quite serious and potentially life threatening.
-The lack of oxygen in the bloodstream can cause high blood pressure, along with the risk of a heart attack and stroke.
+It restricts the amount of oxygen in the bloodstream, which can lead to high blood pressure, heart attack or stroke.

-There are many sleep disorders, with sleep apnea being just one of them, that can lead to problems falling asleep, difficulty staying awake or sleeping on a regular sleep-cycle pattern.
-For this reason, anyone who is concerned that they suffer from these disorders should seek immediate medical attention.
+Many sleep disorders can lead to problems falling asleep, staying awake, or sleeping on a regular sleep-cycle pattern.
+If you’re concerned about your sleep, you should seek immediate medical attention.

 - Morning headaches

 - Severe snoring

 - Heartburn, chest pain, chronic cough at night

 The Sleep Center offers testing and services for the following problems:

 - Neuromuscular disorders and sleep-related symptoms